anglesoft/falsy/README.md

-# Falsy helps you managing half-truths with PHP.
+# Falsy helps you manage half-truths with PHP

-- Tiny library (< 200 lines total, adds 2 functions to global namespace)
+- Tiny library (< 200 lines total, adds 2 functions to the global namespace)
 - No dependencies
 - Fully tested
 - Requires PHP version ^7.0